HMS Ilex: 1945

 In March 1945 the destroyer was towed to Malta for repair, and in April reduced to "reserve category C", the survey declaring her "not required for further operational service".
 She was placed on the disposal list in August.

 Disposal

 Ilex was sold for scrap at Malta on 22 January 1946 and broken up in Sicily in 1948.

 Sea Cadet Corps

 Salford Sea Cadets are affiliated with the ship and are named TS Ilex.
-Salford sea cadets are located in Worsley and provide youth services to young people aged 10–18 from across the City of Salford.
+Salford sea cadets are located in Worsley and provide youth services to young people aged 10–18 across the City of Salford.

 The unit was incorporated in 1936 during Eccles warship week and is one of the oldest continuously operating youth groups in the city.
 The current City of Salford Sea Cadets is an amalgamation of Eccles and District Sea Cadets (TS Ilex) and Salford Sea Cadets (TS Irwell).
 The unit moved to its present home in Worsley in the late 1980s.